 Transport and Storage — Claiming Employer Negligence

 Public transport is spread nationwide across England, Wales & Scotland based on population density.
-We see it in less frequently in more remote areas like the South West where busses might come once an hour, and almost ubiquitously in area like London, where public transport moves millions of people on a daily basis.
+We see it in less frequently in more remote areas like the South West where busses might come once an hour, and almost ubiquitously in an area like London, where public transport moves millions of people on a daily basis.
 We’ve also adapted globally to accommodate transport in the form of land, sea, air and more recently, space.
-Fortunately, injuries are less common in public transport – at least where workers are concerned – than in logistics.
+Fortunately, injuries are less common in public transport — at least where workers are concerned — than in logistics.